-FIR filed against ‘The Wire’ by Delhi Police on Amit Malviya’s complaint
+FIR against ‘The Wire’ editors for cheating, forgery, defamation on Amit Malviya’s complaint

 The news website claimed in a series of articles, which have now been retracted, that the BJP leader has special privileges to get posts removed from Instagram.

-The Delhi Police on Saturday filed an first information report against The Wire after Bharatiya Janata Party leader Amit Malviya in a complaint accused the news website of forgery, defamation and criminal conspiracy for publishing articles claiming that social media website Instagram took down posts that he had flagged without review, ANI reported.
+The Delhi Police on Saturday filed an first information report against The Wire for cheating, forgery defamation and criminal conspiracy after the news website published articles claiming social media website Instagram took down posts that Bharatiya Janata Party leader Amit Malviya had flagged without review, ANI reported.

-The BJP social media cell chief sought action against The Wire editors Siddharth Varadarajan, Sidharth Bhatia and MK Venu as well as deputy editor Jahnavi Sen, the Foundation for Independent Journalism and other unknown persons for the offences of forgery, cheating, defamation and criminal conspiracy.
+The Wire editors Siddharth Varadarajan, Sidharth Bhatia and MK Venu as well as deputy editor Jahnavi Sen have been named in the FIR.

-The Foundation for Independent Journalism is a non-profit organisation that publishes The Wire.
+Malviya, who is the BJP social media cell chief, in a complaint also sought action against the Foundation for Independent Journalism, a non-profit organisation that publishes The Wire.

-“This is not the first time the accused has published fake news,” he told the special commissioner of Delhi Police (Crime).
+“It is apparent the accused along with other unknown persons have levelled unsubstantiated and baseless allegations against me and the BJP,” he told the special commissioner of Delhi Police (Crime).
+“As a part of the conspiracy, the accused also fabricated and forged internal emails of a private limited company with a dishonest and fraudulent intention to hoodwink their readers and the public at large.”

+In the complaint, Malviya also told the police that he did not have access to the Instagram account whose posts The Wire had claimed were censored because of him.

+“It is shocking to note that even despite being globally criticised for its misleading reporting, on 11.10.2022, Siddharth Varadarajan took to Twitter to continue to appeal readers to make donations towards The Wire’s dishonest journalism, and even boasted of the amounts that had been collected,” he wrote.

+Malviya’s action came after Meta, the parent company of Instagram, and The Wire engaged in a public feud over the articles and subsequent reporting from the organisation in support of its claims.

-On Sunday, The Wire retracted the articles it had published about Meta, the parent company of Instagram.
-On Thursday, the news website apologised for publishing the articles and claimed that it had been deceived by a member of its investigative team.
+On October 23, The Wire had retracted the articles and started a review of its reporting and editorial processes.
+Four days later, the news website issued a public apology and said that it had been deceived by a member of its investigative team.

-Hours after the apology, Malviya had said that he would initiate civil and criminal cases against the news website.
-In a social media post on Friday evening, the BJP leader alleged that The Wire had deliberately involved his name and fabricated evidence in its articles.

-In his statement, Malviya added that The Wire did not apologise to him even after retracting its story.
+Hours after the apology, Malviya had said that he would initiate civil and criminal cases against the portal.
+In his statement, Malviya had added that The Wire did not apologise to him even after retracting its articles.

 The Wire had responded to Malviya’s statement about taking legal action, saying that a publication could be misinformed on certain occasions.

-The Wire had stressed that it spoke the truth after realising that it had been given fraudulent information by its source.
-The news website added that whether the source who gave the material for the article acted on his own or someone else’s behest will be subjected to the judicial process.
+The news organisation had stressed that it spoke the truth after realising that it had been given fraudulent information by its source.
+It added that whether the source who gave the material for the article acted on his own or someone else’s behest will be subjected to the judicial process.

 ‘The Wire’ vs Meta controversy